creativeyann17/cy17-starter-react-app/README.md

 # cy17-react-app-starter

-Contains the foundation of a react-app repository.
+Contains the foundation of a react-app repository + commonly used libraries to be like a framework of some sort.

+## Libraries

+- Rooting `react-router-dom`

+## Actions

+- `ci.yml` validate tests + dockerfile

 ## VSCode

 ### Extensions

-Bellow list of recommended extensions:
+List of recommended extensions:

 - Code Spell Checker
 - French - Code Spell Checker